exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 A Wrapper is a custom way to access remote resources.
 It is designed to look like accessing to file, on the file system, but using other drivers than the ones of the hard drive.
 It is based on a configuration string, which looks like a URL : `ftp://www.site.com/file.txt`, where the part before the `://` is the protocol.

 Among the predefined PHP wrapper, there are http://, ftp://, zlib://, phar://, rar://, expect://.

+A wrapper is also a design pattern, also called an adapter.
+This concept also appears when a component provide access to a remote service : it is a PHP wrapper (wrapper for the service when calling PHP) or a `service-name` wrapper, when it is viewed from PHP.

 .. code-block:: php